devstream-io/website/blog/2022-04-20-minikube/index.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-### Access your shiny new Kubernetes cluster
+### Access Your Shiny Kubernetes Cluster

 Do you have `kubectl` installed?
-If yes, you can now use it to access your shiny new Kubernetes cluster:
+If yes, you can now use it to access your shiny Kubernetes cluster:

 ```sh
 $ kubectl get pod -A